ucsb-cs156/w22/_lab/team01.md

 }
 ```

+At a later step (Step 3.2) you'll customize this with links for your team and with the names of your team members.
+But we're getting ahead of ourselves.

-# Step 1.3: Add all team members, plus your assigned LA, TA and instructor to your Heroku deployment
+# Step 1.3: Give team and staff access to your Heroku Deployment

 Please visit the `Access` tab of the Heroku Dashboard for your deployed app.